Top rated

 Wondering about other safety kit?
 Read our guide on everything you need to know about car safety features.

-On the face of it, the electric SUV range doesn’t look too bad, but when you look more closely you see that many electric SUVs suffer from the same inefficiencies as their internal combustion cousins.
+On the face of it, the electric SUV range doesn’t look too bad, but when you look more closely you see that many electric SUVs suffer from the same inefficiencies as their internal combustion equivalents.

-Find out more about how much it costs to charge an EV in our EV charging guide.
+Find out more about how much it costs to charge an EV in our EV charging guide

-Based on our combination of real-world and lab-controlled testing, we’ve found that medium/large SUVs are the least efficient class of EV you can buy.
+Based on our combination of real-world and lab-controlled testing, we’ve found that medium/large SUVs are the among the least efficient classes of EV you can buy.
 They manage on average around 2.8 miles per kWh of energy, compared to 3.2 miles per kWh from a medium-sized electric car or 3.6 miles per kWh for an electric city car.
 That’s an efficiency sacrifice of 12% and 22% respectively, which directly translates to increased running costs over time especially if you can’t charge at home (where electricity is cheaper) or frequently charge at expensive rapid chargers at service stations on long journeys.

 Which? members can log in to discover which cars we’re talking about here.
 If you're not a member, join Which? today.

-Most new large electric SUVs can tow, but the types of load varies wildly, with some only rated for towing a 750kg braked trailer (where the trailer has its own brakes that are connected to the towing car), while others can manage up to 2,500kg.
+Most new large electric SUVs can tow, but the type of load varies wildly, with some only rated for towing a 750kg braked trailer (where the trailer has its own brakes that are connected to the towing car), while others can manage up to 2,500kg.
 The most common braked tow load for a medium/large SUV is 1,000kg, while unbraked loads are usually 750kg (the legal limit in the UK) but occasionally less.

 Smaller electric SUVs are more variable: a fair few can't tow at all, some can only tow as little as 300kg braked or unbraked, and the highest braked towing capacity we’ve tested on a small SUV is 1,600kg.